hackolade/studio-cli-github-actions-examples/README.md

 In this scenario, we would like to automatically generate the new Markdown documentation for this updated model when the Pull Request is being merged into the `main` branch

-In such a case, your workflow trigger has to be like the following:
+Here is a workflow trigger example for this use case:

 ```yaml
 name: Run Hackolade CLI using Docker Compose on Github Actions